-Beginning my graphic design journey in 2014, I remember being overwhelmed learning how to create my own design processes.
+I started my graphic design journey in 2014, and remember being completely overwhelmed learning how to create my own design processes.

 When you work for yourself you have to consider everything, from beginning to end, and every client and every project requires some form of ‘the process’, with some tweaks.